cmurray79/armspot64/README.md

 # armspot64

 A lightweight, high-performance Spotify Web Player wrapper for Raspberry Pi 400 (arm64).
+This uses Chromium as a back-end due to DRM and therefore requires Chromium to be present (already bundled with Raspberry Pi OS).

 Places and entry in your **Sound & Video** menu.